OctopusDeploy/docs/docs/deployments/patterns/deployment-process-as-code.md

 This is where things get a bit more difficult compared to the [scripts as code](#scripts-as-code) pattern.
 You can approach this problem in several ways, where one approach will suit your scenario better than others:

 1. **Space-per-branch**: In this approach you push your configuration changes from each branch in your source control repository into a unique space in Octopus.
 A space is a sandbox containing all the things you need for your application or set of applications.
 By using a space-per-branch you dynamically create little "parallel universes" in the same Octopus Server, safely isolated from each other, then tear them down when you are done.
 This approach is suitable in most situations since it offers the best isolation and most flexibility.
 It is especially appropriate for service-oriented architectures and microservice architectures where you may have many projects interacting with each other.
-2. **Blessed branch**: In this approach you only push configuration changes from a specific branch, like `master` in most git repositories.
+2. **Blessed branch**: In this approach you only push configuration changes from a specific branch, like `main` in most git repositories.
 This approach is suitable in some simpler scenarios where you don't expect to change your deployment process very often.

 #### Space-per-branch approach

 In this approach you will be pushing configuration changes from **any branch** into a unique space in Octopus, using a naming convention.
 Here is one potential naming convention you could use:

-- `master` targets the space called `MySpace-master` (or `MySpace` if you don't like the suffix).
+- `main` targets the space called `MySpace-main` (or just `MySpace` if you don't like the suffix).
 - `feature-rocksville` targets the space called `MySpace-rocksville`.
 - `feature-planetside` targets the space called `MySpace-planetside`.